The Soldier's Details

 Joe was recovered from Japan at the end of the war.

-Joe’s parents Croatian born Joseph Starcevich and Gertrude May Walter married Laverton 1915.
-Joseph Frederick (Joe) was the first born of 8 children born over a period of 16 years.
-There were six sons and two daughters.
+Joe’s parents Croatian born Joseph Starcevich and Australian born Gertrude May Walter married Laverton 1915.
+Joseph Frederick (Joe) was the eldest of 10 children born over a period of 16 years.
+Joseph (snr) enlisted in the Australian Army Volunteer Defence Corps on 5th April 1942 and was posted to the 8th Battalion.
+He died in 1961.

 Below: the Starcevich family receive news of Joe.